 Thus, the exhibition at the Centre d’Art Amatller places special emphasis on Goya’ s personal side, focusing on how his life and the times in which he lived influenced his rich and varied artistic production.

-It all starts in a room where we will travel back to the 18th century and where the context of Goya’s time is shown, illustrated with heritage objects such as military elements (some of them originals) and an audiovisual installation.
+It all starts in a room where we will travel back to the 18th century and where the context of Goya’s time is shown, illustrated with patrimonial objects such as military elements (some of them originals) and an audiovisual installation.
 We will also learn more about the artist’s environment with scenographies, such as a recreation of Godoy’s private room.

 After this, we enter fully into his painting.
 Goya Universe.
-Between light and darkness explains the artist’s technique and why it was so innovative.
+Between Light and Darkness explains the artist’s technique and why it was so innovative.
 In this room, we can also enjoy an interactive activity, a self-portrait simulator that will show us how we would look if Goya painted us.

 Goya’ s work shines in the following parts of the exhibition with digital reproductions, where we will witness his evolution: from official portraitist of royalty and aristocracy to painter who foreshadowed the expressionism of the 20th century with his famous Black Paintings.